 An exception is required for each control that is not met.
 (Multiple devices can be covered by a single request, but each request can only cover one control, e.g., a request for an exception to MSSND 1: Software Patch Updates may list multiple devices, but a separate request is required if those devices are also not in compliance with control MSSND 4: Use of Authentication).

-Exceptions must be approved by the Chief Information Security Officer (CISO) and a Unit Head with the level of authority that matches the risks identified.
-Additional approvals may also be required based on the level of risk the exception represents.
+Exceptions must be approved by the Information Security Office.
+Approval by the Chief Information Security Officer (CISO), a Department or Unit Head with the level of authority that matches the risks identified, and other additional approvals may also be required based on the level of risk the exception represents.

 Unit risk acceptance includes acceptance of potential financial loss associated with UC's insurance deductibles.
 These are based on Protection Level as follows:

-- $100,000 for incidents involving Institutional Information classified at UCB Protection Level 2 or 3 (UC P4)
+- $100,000 for incidents involving Institutional Information classified at P4

-- $20,000 for incidents involving Institutional Information classified at UCB Protection Level 0 (UC P1)
+- $20,000 for incidents involving Institutional Information classified at P1

 Exception requests are evaluated by the Information Security Office (ISO) for risk and mitigating factors.
-ISO may grant a temporary exception while working with the requester to establish a timeline for compliance and implementation of interim mitigating controls, or may approve an exemption for atypical systems with appropriate alternative controls.
+ISO may grant a temporary exception while working with the requester to establish a timeline for compliance and implementation of interim mitigating controls.
 All exceptions will be granted for a maximum of one year.
 Annual review is required for renewal.

 Non-compliant systems that pose significant risk to campus resources may face removal from the campus network and/or other take-down action.
 Unapproved requests or expired exceptions may be escalated by ISO, the Resource Proprietor, or the Service Provider to the CISO for review via firstname.lastname@example.org.
 The CISO will coordinate an IT and/or functional stakeholder review and response.
 Unresolved compliance issues will be further escalated to the IT Leadership Group, and/or other campus IT Governance and campus enterprise risk bodies, as appropriate.